-The following letter was written by my father, age 10, to his parents during an English lesson at Silver Street School, Christmas 1915, ie during WW1.
+The following letter is effectively canvassing parents' support for teachers to be excused World War One military service.
+It was written by my father, age 10, to his parents during an English lesson at Silver Street School, Christmas 1915.

-The text is very much what might be expected from a school boy, but there is a part which is particularly pertinent to the times and which was probably written on the blackboard by a master for the boys to copy:
+The text is very much what might be expected in the circumstances, but there is a part which is particularly pertinent to the times and which was probably written on the blackboard by the teacher for the boys to copy:

 We should very much like to say, "Peace on earth and goodwill to men", but the times are out of joint and we cannot see any signs of peace yet.